Why the Oklahoma City Museum of Art is not ready for the big league

 3. Incorrectly mounted exhibit work.

 4. Exhibit installations: Requiring museum guests to exit a major exhibit through a single fire exit door is just tacky.
 The exhibits need to be laid out so that the viewer can return to the main exhibit entrance and exit back through the double doors.
-It may get a bit crowded there but that's better than exiting through an emergency exit door.
+It may get a bit crowded there but that's better than having art patrons leave through an emergency exit door.

 The weak logo